 • Tires - Contact your local service station, the Cedar Falls Transfer Station, or the Black Hawk County Landfill for recycling fee information (based on the type of tire).

-• Business, chruch, or school waste (of any type) - Please ontact the Waste Trac Education Team for a list of vendors that work with local businesses.
+• Business, church, non-profit, or school waste (of any type) - Please contact the Waste Trac Education Team for a list of vendors with routes locally.

 List of accepted items - download PDF (Coming Soon!)